databio/GenomicDistributions/README.md

 ## Quick start

-Please see the vignettes for more information.
+See the vignettes for more information: http://code.databio.org/GenomicDistributions